 Investigate nature at night

 Portland residents are so fortunate to have miles of green space at their fingertips, and equally impressive is the amount of children's programming at parks around town.
 Many nature centers feature special events that enable kids to get up close and personal with bats, snakes, or owls.
-Cooper Mountain will be holding an upcoming event where school-aged science investigators can enjoy a pizza dinner and then experience the park at night.
+Cooper Mountain frequently holds events where school-aged science investigators can enjoy a pizza dinner and then experience the park at night.
 This affordable evening of environmental exploring is a chance for children to experience the delicate balance of ecology.
 Roaming natural areas in search of reptiles and their amphibian friends has never been so fun!
 Plus, parents get to enjoy three hours of absolutely alone adult time.
 For other outdoor opportunities, why not venture out on a nighttime river walk and listen to the sounds of nature at night, or stop and see if you can spot the quiet majesty of owls hunting for prey at Tryon Creek?

 See the city sights from a rugged site